-\begin{example} We assume that a compact Lie group $G$ acts on a symplectic manifold $(M,\om)$ with proper moment map $J : M \to \g ^*$.
+Now we are going to consider important examples of weakly symplectic smooth structures and Poisson smooth structures. \begin{example} We assume that a compact Lie group $G$ acts on a connected symplectic manifold $(M,\om)$ with proper moment map $J : M \to \g ^*$.
 Let $Z = J^{-1} (0)$.
 The quotient space $M_0 = Z /G$ is called a symplectic reduction of $M$.
 If $0$ is a singular value of $J$ then $Z$ is not a manifold and $M_0$ is called {\it a singular symplectic reduction}.
-It is known that $M_0$ is a stratified symplectic space \cite{SL1991}.
+It is known that $M_0$ is a stratified symplectic space in Sjamaar's and Lerman's definition \cite{SL1991}, and hence in our definition, see Remark \ref{compsl}.
 Let us recall the description of $M_0$ by Sjamaar and Lerman.
 For a subgroup $H$ of $G$ denote by $M_{(H)}$ the set of all points whose stabilizer is conjugate to H, the stratum of $M$ of orbit type $(H)$.

-\begin{proposition} \cite[Theorem 2.1]{SL1991} Let $(M, \om)$ be a Hamiltonian $G$-space with moment map $J : M \to \g ^*$.
+\begin{lemma} \cite[Theorem 2.1]{SL1991} Let $(M, \om)$ be a Hamiltonian $G$-space with moment map $J : M \to \g ^*$.
 The intersection of the stratum $M_{(H)}$ of orbit type $(H)$ with the zero level set $Z$ of the moment map is a manifold, and the orbit space